aedobbyn/sentiment-analysis-monkeylearn/analysis.md

+If we're going to dive into text data let's really dive into text data and let the users complete our sentences for us.
+To get super granular, we can comb through reviews for specific words that might be part of a telling sentence and pluck out the phrases that follow those words.
+This affords us almost a question and answer session between us and the reviewers.
+We ask what they <blank> and they tell us, in their own words.

-We might be interested in phrases that follow specific words like "use" or "don't use".
-Here we ask for everything after `word` and up until the first period.
+In our `search_for` function below, we ask for the all text of a review's content after `word` and up until the first period.

 We might also want to pull out a category or categories if they exist in the phrase.
 To that end we'll make a regex for all of the categories MonkeyLearn has identified (except Other which seems uninteresting):